jaxxstorm/leebriggs.co.uk/_posts/2022-07-21-nobody-knows-what-declarative-is.md

 Idempotent just means that if you run the same thing over and over again you can expect to get the same results.
 Every infrastructure as code tool (unless I've missed one) is declarative and idempotent.
 Configuration management tools are generally idempotent, but not necessarily declarative.
 I'll come back to that in a few moments

 ## I think I get it.
 Why do people think Pulumi and CDK are imperative then?

+The simple answer here seems to be: they aren't thinking of the tool, they're thinking of the language being used for the authoring experience.

 As I mentioned earlier, I believe the confusion lies solely in the authoring experience.
 Configuration languages make declarative states easy to grasp because you can't use conditionals in configuration languages without bolting on a templating language or making big changes to a DSL.